Tanvi-2245/PR0DIGY_WD_02/README.md

 # PR0DIGY_WD_02
-It is a stopwatch web application with start, stop, pause and lap options.
+It is a stopwatch web application with start, reset, pause and lap options.